 - Excess Purchase Price Calculation

 The excess purchase price is the difference between the actual purchase price paid to acquire the target company and the net book value of the assets (assets minus liabilities).

 - How to Determine Goodwill

 To calculate goodwill, subtract the fair value adjustments from the excess purchase price.
-Following the acquisition, this will be recorded in the acquirer’s balance sheet.
+This will be recorded in the acquirer’s balance sheet after the acquisition.

 The Generally Accepted Accounting Principles (GAAP) require that goodwill be recorded only when an entire business or business segment is purchased.
-To record and report it as an intangible asset on the balance sheet, there must be an actual figure or dollar amount.
+There must be an actual figure or dollar amount to record and report as an intangible asset on the balance sheet.

-Despite being an intangible asset, calculating and recording goodwill is an important part of the business valuation.
+Despite being an intangible asset, calculating and recording goodwill is an important part of business valuation.